 On-demand pay.
 Early wage access.
 Daily pay benefit.
-It goes by a lot of names, but basically it’s all about giving employees access to their earned wages before payday.
+It goes by a lot of names, but basically it’s all about giving employees access to their earned pay before payday.
 With so many companies touting their unique solution to help the 78% of Americans who are living paycheck to paycheck, how do you know which one is the best one to help your employees pay their bills on time and avoid late fees, overdraft fees and predatory payday loans?

 What does a good on-demand pay solution look like?